Image of picture line

 The company must apply the chosen calculation method for all the feed produced.

 When the company selects the first method, the company must calculate the CFP of feed in accordance with § 6.4.
-When the company selects the second method, the company must calculate the CFP of feed in accordance with § 6.5.

-6.3.
-Requirements for company-specific calculation of the CFP of feed production
+6.3.1.
+Company-specific calculation of the CFP of feed production

 • Animal species: ruminant, pig, poultry, or other;